-Published 19 days ago by Medet Ali
+Published about 2 months ago by Medet Ali

 Born in Austria, Peter Ferdinand Drucker was an American, educator, author and management consultant.
 His writings have paved the philosophies and practical plans of the modern business.
 He is the inventor of key concepts including self-control as well as management by objectives.

 He has even been described as “the founder of modern management.”
 There are various lessons from his teachings that could prove to be useful for high performing leaders.
 Here are some key examples to keep in mind.

 This was a key chapter of one of Peter Drucker’s books.
 He firmly believed that executives who did not understand how to make themselves effective would set the wrong example to other employees in the business.

 Drucker maintained that being effective did not require people to have particular gifts or special aptitude or even advanced training.
 Instead, he suggested that effectiveness could be learned until it became a habit.
 Drucker also stated that without the right level of effectiveness, there was no performance.

 While imagination, knowledge, and intelligence are key assets, they are only useful when effectiveness ensures that they deliver the right results.
 Drucker suggested that there are a number of habits that need to be mastered for an executive to be effective.
 This includes building on strength while focusing on outward contributions.

 Focus On A Few Key Areas

 Drucker believed that high-performance leaders should focus on particular, major areas where the right level of performance will provide fantastic results.
 In other words, it’s important to ensure that you focus.